nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Unaware Targets

-When a character has no idea that he about to be attacked, he is considered an Unaware Target\.
+When a character has no idea that she about to be attacked, she is considered an Unaware Target\.
 Usually, this happens at the beginning of a combat when one or more characters are Surprised\.
 Weapon Skill or Ballistic Skill tests made to attack Unaware targets gain a \+30 bonus\.

 ## Weather and Unnatural Conditions